KALYANKUMAR13/k8s-Cluster/Design Cluster/01-Basic.md

-Write is completed, when it can send the data on majority of the nodes,Total master nodes/2 Plus 1.
+Write is completed, when it can send the data on the **majority of the nodes**,Total master nodes/2 Plus 1.